AnjaliK2006/19CS404-DBMS-Lab-Manual/Experiment4_AggregateGroupByHaving/README.md

-# Experiment 4: Aggregate Functions, Group By and Having Clause
+g# Experiment 4: Aggregate Functions, Group By and Having Clause

 ## AIM
 To study and implement aggregate functions, GROUP BY, and HAVING clause with suitable examples.